alrieckert/lazarus/examples/designnonlcl/README.txt

 The unit mywidgetdesigner.pas contains the designer mediator TMyWidgetMediator which is registered in the Register procedure:
   FormEditingHook.RegisterDesignerMediator(TMyWidgetMediator);
-When the package is installed in the IDE, the mediator allows to design TMyWidget components visually.
+When the package is installed in the IDE, the mediator allows one to design TMyWidget components visually.
 Without the mediator the IDE would show them as icons, like TOpenDialog or TDataSource.